Symptoms of chickenpox

 Use cooling creams or gels from your pharmacy

-Chickenpox Vaccine
+Chickenpox vaccine

-What is the Chickenpox vaccine?
+What is the chickenpox vaccine?

-Who should have the Chickenpox vaccine?
+Who should have the chickenpox vaccine?

 Non-immune healthcare workers

-Who should not have the Chickenpox vaccine?
+Who should not have the chickenpox vaccine?

 Anyone with a weakened immune system